ramonatame/ramonatame.github.io/_posts/2022-06-20-how-does-the-zero-trust-architecture-work.markdown

 * creates the JSON
 * sends the JSON back to the Policy Engine

-It's worth mentioning that the score should not be exposed to end-users, so they cannot maneuvre it.
+It's worth mentioning that the score should not be exposed to end-users, so they cannot maneuver it.
 Also, the Trust Engine should include conditional logic to handle unknown attack vectors too.

 #### THE TRUST SCORE